T of C

 Yang Lun,2 with Zhong Ziqi cut from the pavilion 3 |

 Qinqu Jicheng includes two editions of Zhenchuan Zhengzong Qinpu: one published in 1589, apparently the earliest; and the "commonly seen edition" generally said to have been published in 1609.5 Their original publication in Nanjing suggests that they be considered representative of the late Ming Jiang School of qin play.
-The handbook consists of two parts: Yang Lun Taigu Yiyin, named after its compiler, Yang Lun of Nanjing; and Boya Xinfa, meaning "Shared Teachings of Boya".
-This latter title, as well as the illustration at right, which originally depicted Yang Lun visiting Boya's friend Zhong Ziqi, was an obvious attempt to equate Yang Lun with Boya, the most famous qin player of antiquity, something for which Yang Lun was roundly criticized.
+The handbook consists of two parts: Yang Lun Taigu Yiyin, named after its compiler; and Boya Xinfa, meaning "Shared Teachings of Boya".
+This latter title, as well as the illustration at right, which originally depicted Yang Lun visiting Boya's friend Zhong Ziqi, was apparently considered by some to be an attempt to equate Yang Lun with Boya, the most famous qin player of antiquity, something for which Yang Lun was roundly criticized (though note that Zhong Ziqi was actually famous as a listener, not as a player).

-Qinqu Jicheng thus omitted from its reprinting of the 1609 edition those melodies already included in 1589.
-All this suggests that the complete 1609 edition was a re-issue of the 1589 edition, with the same content for Yang Lun Taigu Yiyin, but adding 22 melodies to Boya Xinfa.
+The fact that Qinqu Jicheng omitted from its reprinting of the 1609 edition those melodies already included in 1589 suggests that the complete 1609 edition was a re-issue of the 1589 edition, with the same content for Yang Lun Taigu Yiyin, but adding 22 melodies to Boya Xinfa.
 (The three missing melodies from the 1589 Taigu Yiyin were likely in the original, but apparently the 1609 edition in Qinqu Jicheng had only one of these.)

 In the 1950s several editions of this handbook were apparently still available in bookstores, and at least one other surviving edition has been reprinted, called Qinpu Hebi.8 Qinpu Hebi may have been published around the same time as the 1609 Qinpu Zhenchuan: as can be seen from its complete Table of Contents, it has the same melody content but adds some further commentary and illustrations.
 Apparently the whole book is also sometimes given the general name Yang Lun Taigu Yiyin.
 For example, Van Gulik states that Boya Xinfa is an appendix to Taigu Yiyin.9